helmedeiros/gojira/README.md

 <b>max_results</b>: It will default to 300 for performance reasons.
 You can increment/decrement if needed.<br />
 <b>output_csv_path</b>: Where to save the generated CSV so you can open in excel and create all your wonderful charts.<br />
 <b>points_per_day</b>: The factor to use to calculate projected lead time for stories.
 Default is 1.25 (meaning a pair can finish a 4-point story in a 2-week sprint).<br />
+<b>first_column_to_count</b>: Defines the first column to be counted in the sum for Actual Lead Time.
+Default is 1, meaning the second column (i.e. skipping Backlog).
+If you have an intermediate stage between Backlog and In Progress (e.g. Ready for Dev), set this to 2.<br />

 ## Testing